-The introductions to both the English language arts and mathematics CCSS include descriptions of 21st Century Competencies.
-These
+The introductions to both the English language arts and mathematics CA State Standards include descriptions of 21st Century Competencies